Biographies and Statements of Interest of SSAC Members

 VeriSign is a publicly traded company.
 I own shares of VeriSign stock and hold options to purchase additional shares, but the amount of shares I currently own plus the potential shares I could possibly own if I exercised all options is a miniscule number relative to the total number of VeriSign shares.

-Jason Livingood serves as Vice President of Internet Systems Engineering at Comcast Cable, where he leads a team focused on managing and further developing the company's high-speed Internet service.
-This includes the rollout of DOCSIS 3.0, email and IP voicemail platforms, authoritative and recursive DNS platforms, congestion management, implementation of DNSSEC and IPv6, and many other critical systems and services.
+Jason Livingood serves as Vice President of Internet and Communications Engineering at Comcast, where he leads a team focused on managing and further developing the company's high-speed Internet, Digital Voice, and New Business services.
 Jason joined Comcast in 1996 to help the company launch high-speed Internet services, and has also been instrumental in the creation and launch of Comcast's business class Internet services and the Comcast Digital Voice service.
 Jason has served as co-chair of an Internet Engineering Task Force (IETF) working group and serves on the Advisory Council of the Internet Society (ISOC).
-He is also an advisory board member of a security-related company, is the author of several RFCs, has several patents pending in his field, has recently served on a working group of the FCC's Communications Security, Reliability and Interoperability Council (CSRIC), and is a member of the Broadband Internet Technical Advisory Group's (BITAG) Technical Working Group.
-He holds a M.B.A., concentrating in Technology Management, as well as a B.S., Magna Cum Laude, from Drexel University, where he also serves on an Alumni Advisory Council.
+He is also the author of several RFCs, has several patents or patents pending in his field, serves on a working group of the FCC's Communications Security, Reliability and Interoperability Council (CSRIC), and is a member of the Broadband Internet Technical Advisory Group's (BITAG) Technical Working Group.
+He holds an M.B.A., concentrating in Technology Management, as well as a B.S., Magna Cum Laude, from Drexel University, where he also serves on an Alumni Advisory Council.
 More background is available at http://www.linkedin.com/in/jlivingood.

 Dr. Douglas Maughan is a Program Manager in the Command Control and Interoperability Division (CID) within the Science and Technology (S&T) Directorate of the Department of Homeland Security (DHS).
 Dr. Maughan is directing the Cyber Security Research and Development activities at DHS S&T. His research interests and related programs are in the areas of networking and information assurance.
 Prior to his appointment at DHS, Dr. Maughan was a Program Manager at the Defense Advanced Research Projects Agency (DARPA) in Arlington, Virginia.
 Dr. Maughan received Bachelor's Degrees in Computer Science and Applied Statistics from Utah State University, a Masters degree in Computer Science from Johns Hopkins University, and a PhD in Computer Science from the University of Maryland, Baltimore County (UMBC).